 Let’s take a look at a map:

 Bethany is on the southeastern slopes of the Mount of Olives.
 We know Bethany was one of Jesus’ favorite places as it was the home of Mary, Martha, and Lazarus.
 The Book of Acts tells us that they returned from the Mount of Olives.
 Luke tells us the ascension happened in Bethany.
+Acts 1 doesn’t say that Jesus ascended from Jerusalem.
+It says they returned to Jerusalem.

 Um…where exactly is the contradiction here?
 It at least feels like Dr. Ehrman is looking for trouble where there is none.